 Regular students know that it is not worth buying a Udemy course at full price.
-Sooner or later the course you want to enrol in will be on sale.
+Sooner or later the course you want to enroll in will be on sale.

 But some have even suggested that the courses are actually permanently on sale.
 Check out this comment on a Reddit thread about Udemy:

-But whilst researching this further I came across this comment, again on a Reddit thread:
+Whilst researching this further I also came across this comment, again on a Reddit thread:

 They suggested that the sale offer is triggered when Udemy thinks you’re a new visitor to the site.